 WHY THIS RECIPE WORKS:

 The best way to get the lumps out of your potatoes is to use a food processor.
-This is the best method for easy sweet potato pie.
 Just add the ingredients into the food processor.
-Process real quick until silk and smooth.
+Process real quick until silky and smooth.
 Pour it into a prepared pie crust and bake.
 THAT SIMPLE and so flavorful!
-I’m eating a slice now.
+I'm eating a slice now.

 Not much else to say about this recipe except to ditch the electric mixer because it takes too long to achieve a smooth batter.
 The food processor methods works so much better.

 HOW TO MAKE SWEET POTATO PIE & TIPS?

 Wrap each potato in foil then place them in a baking dish.
 Bake for 45-55 minutes or until the potatoes are very tender.
 Remove the skin and mash the potatoes.
 Add the sweet potato into the food processor.

-3 .
-Sweet potato pie filling – Using a food processor, process until the filling is smooth and lump and string free.
+Step 2: Sweet potato pie filling - Using a food processor, process until the filling is smooth and lump and string free.
 I always add the sweet potato meat to the food processor when its still a bit hot but safe enough to touch.
 The butter melts easily when the sweet potato is still hot or warm.
-The bourbon is optional but you can’t taste it since I only added 3 teaspoons.
-I like to add because it allows the flavors to marry well.
+The bourbon is optional but you can't taste it since I only added 3 teaspoons.